800-liter industrial kettle

 - Effective thermal capacity, not just nominal

-A well-built 800-liter industrial kettle can operate for years with basic maintenance.
+A well-constructed 800-liter industrial kettle can operate for years with basic maintenance.
 But when the design prioritizes only price, problems usually appear during continuous production, not in the initial demonstration.